An expert calls for a strategic initiative to develop "green burial corridors" along the major British transport arteries.

 Professor Ashton notes that the desire to find more natural, simpler and more sustainable ways of celebrating and honoring the dead (I also talked about it here) can gladly accept green burials.

-Offering the possibility of "being part" of a long tree-lined avenue after life can help to positively change the whole situation.
+Offering the possibility of "being part" of a long tree-lined avenue after life can help to change the whole situation in a positive way.
 More than what was done, writes the professor, in the Victorian era with the Metropolitan Burial Act of 1852.
-An act that accompanied the industrial revolution by putting stakes on the too “easy” exhumation of previous decades.
+An act that accompanied the industrial revolution by putting stakes on the too "easy" exhumation of previous decades.